 Tennessee General Assembly

 Tennessee's website stood out for its ease of navigation, depth of content and openness, and availability of information to the public.
 Key features of Tennessee's website that contributed to this year's award include: prominent educational resources; well-organized information; a simple, fresh design; integration of archived streaming video clips with agendas and bill information.
-See the award description, a video of the award being presented at the 2009 Legislative Summit and the award press release.
+See the award description and press release.